 That’s tough to answer.
 There are different categories and subcategories for Knots.
 We’ll go through each category of Knots in this guide though.

-Knots can be broken down into different fields they’re primarily used in, such as survival knotss or sailing knots.
-Another way to break them into is by specific type, such as hitches and bend knots.
-We’ll list both right now for a broad overview and then go through each one more in depth.
+Knots can be broken down into different fields they’re primarily used in, such as survival knots or sailing knots.
+Another way to break them into is by specific types, such as hitches and bend knots.
+We’ll list both right now for a broad overview and then go through each one more in-depth.

 - Splices & Whippings